 - Increase muscle mass and prevent muscle loss.
 It is important to note that women rarely 'bulk up' or build large muscles without serious weight training regimens over long periods of time.
 Women's bodies have low levels of testosterone – the hormone that can lead to bulky muscles.
 Also, many exercises can tone existing muscle without adding bulk.

-- Reduce fat around the waist (for more information, see The Well Project's article, Lipodystrophy and Body Changes )
+- Reduce fat around the waist (for more information, see our fact sheet on Lipodystrophy and Body Changes )

 - Lower total cholesterol and LDL (the "bad" cholesterol)

 - Raise HDL (the "good" cholesterol)

 - Lower triglycerides (a type of fat in the bloodstream)

 - Strengthen bones (help prevent bone disease )

 - Strengthen the immune system